GRETSI-2025/GRETSI25_Label-Argent_SIMuLDiTex_Un-modele-de-diffusion-leger-mono-image-et-multi-echelle/README.md

 ### Inference

-All experiments with hyperparameters are replicable in the notebook experiments.ipynb The notbook saves the results in ./images/results/
+All experiments with hyperparameters are replicable in the notebook experiments.ipynb.
+The notebook saves the results in ./images/results/

 ### Acknowledgments
-This was built upon the very useful [PyTorch diffusion implementaion](https://github.com/lucidrains/denoising-diffusion-pytorch), and this amazing signal resizing repo [ResizeRight](https://github.com/assafshocher/ResizeRight)
+This was built upon the very useful [PyTorch diffusion implementaion](https://github.com/lucidrains/denoising-diffusion-pytorch), and this amazing signal resizing repo [ResizeRight](https://github.com/assafshocher/ResizeRight).

 ### Citation
 If you use this code for your research, please cite our paper: